isaacnmm/pestpolicy-hugo2XX/content/posts/best-controller-for-retropie/index.md

 Best sd card for Raspberry Pi 3 through HDMI on Television.
 Retro Pie enables you to change your PC or Raspberry Pi into a retro-gaming device and thus enhance more accessible gaming in classic Computer games, Arcade games, and console games.
 I chose to test the controllers with Darkstalkers since it needs fast response time in the directional pad and buttons.
-Also, The Last Blade is unique as it will utilize all the six gamepad buttons and need d-pad dexterity.�You don't want to get a non-specific retro pie gaming controller with or button actuation and design quality.
+Also, The Last Blade is unique as it will utilize all the six gamepad buttons and need d-pad dexterity.You don't want to get a non-specific retro pie gaming controller with or button actuation and design quality.
 What about
 Retrolink Nintendo 64? -
 For playing the Nintendo 64 games, I love the RetroLink controller as it excellently replicates the Nintendo 64 controller.